Skip to main content

 Written by Caitlin Foran

-In a task, most fields have the option to add math or chemistry notation via a LaTeX/MathML editor (under the Sigma symbol).
+In a task, most fields have the option to add math or chemistry notation via a LaTeX/MathML editor (under the Σ Sigma symbol).

 Screenshot showing LaTeX/MathML editor box appeared after the field for Latex is selected from the toolbar

-To add your math notation, put your cursor where you want the notation to appear and select the Sigma symbol.
+To add your math notation, put your cursor where you want the notation to appear and select Σ to open a math editor with some of the common notations needed.

 Screenshot showing LaTeX/MathML editor that allows authors to add notions

 To enter your math, simply add the parts you need by using the relevant buttons.
-If you’re new to using the editor, you might want to watch this video we created for learners.

 Tips for using the math editor